nmustakim/portfolio/README.md

 PB Customer Orders is an exclusive app developed for Prime Bazaar.
 It streamlines order management, enhances customer experience, and boosts operational efficiency.

-Key Features:
+🚀 Key Features
+🖨️ Semi-Auto Print Tag
+Automatically syncs with the POS system to detect new or updated items and print tags using a thermal printer with minimal manual effort.

-Store & Print Orders: Easily store order  and print receipt with a single button press.
+🧾 Store & Print Orders
+Quickly store customer orders and print receipts instantly with a single button press, ensuring a smooth checkout experience.

-Inventory: Basic inventory functionalities.
-Add, Upodate , Delete Products, Stock level check through barcode scanner

-Attendance: Geo location based attendance
+📦 Inventory Management
+Basic inventory control system with the ability to:
+Add, update, and delete products
+Check stock levels
+Scan items using a barcode scanner for fast operations 📍 Attendance System
+Geo-location-based attendance tracking to ensure accurate employee check-ins and check-outs.
+✅ Manage Completion Status

-Manage Completion Status: Update order completion status with a long press on the specific order tile.
+Easily update order completion status by long-pressing on individual order tiles for quick workflow management.
+📜 Order History

-Order History: Orders are immediately added to the history list upon storage.
+All stored orders are automatically recorded and added to the history list for easy tracking and review.
+🔍 Search Functionality
+Efficient search system that allows users to:
+Search by product/order name

-Search Feature: Efficient search functionality.
-Search by name and search by ID
+Search by ID

-Settings: Features include updating printer ip configuration, closing & opening checklists, password change, and logout option.
+⚙️ Settings
+Comprehensive settings panel including:
+Printer IP configuration
+Opening & closing checklist management
+Password update
+Secure logout
+🔔 Notifications

-Notification: Scheduled alert notification to ensure closing and opening duties
+Scheduled alert notifications to ensure timely completion of opening and closing duties.

 # Orion Scan
 Lead Retrieval App (Android & iOS)  https://apps.apple.com/us/app/orion-scan/id6479172394